NRLParticipation/NRL-Cookbook/docs/coaches/coaching-plan.md

 ---

-## Low complexity: quick coaching plan prompt
+## Low complexity: Quick Coaching Plan Prompt

 Ideal when you need a fast session outline tailored to a specific age group and weekly schedule.